No construction manager would even attempt to start building the upper floors of a building…

 The interior floor plans are also greatly variable.
-For those who enjoy cooking, there are full-scale kitchens with microwave, stove, oven, and full-sized fridge so any meal is possible, regardless of where you end up for the night.
-Or if you want higher end entertainment facilities, full walk-in shower, or separate bedroom spaces, there are RV floor plans that can accommodate those needs.
+For those who enjoy cooking, there are full-scale kitchens with a microwave, stove, oven, and full-sized fridge so any meal is possible, regardless of where you end up for the night.
+Or if you want higher-end entertainment facilities, a full walk-in shower, or separate bedroom spaces, there are RV floor plans that can accommodate those needs.
 This can go a long way toward making the RV ideal accommodation for work camp positions.

 One big feature of many RVs to provide a more home-like feeling is a washer and dryer.
 Being away from home for extended periods will inevitably result in the accumulation of laundry.
 While laundromats are common and hotels often have washing facilities, having the capability to do it in the RV can make a huge difference.

 For both workers and employers, having an efficient and consistent work camp makes a huge difference on the job.
 Since, RVs can be easily modified, adapted, and decorated to suit your needs, they make an easy to set up a work community wherever they are needed.
 If a worker owns the RV, they can do whatever modifications necessary to make it homier.
 Many employers are choosing RVs as an investment in comfort and convenience.
 The great part is it all comes with you when you need to move to another location.

 Another alternative is to rent an RV at the location the work is taking place.
 This is efficient because you save travel costs and maintenance and repairs that are involved with RV ownership.
 So, you can set up a temporary work camp and return the RVs when everything is done.

 Having a consistent home base makes for a pleasant and enjoyable community feel to a work camp, which is hard to match.